Sam10K/CFD-solver-MATLAB/README.md

 ## Instructions:

 * Run the file NS_solve.m file to run the solver.
+* Some example mesh files and their boundary condition files are provided.
+Try them out with the appropriate flow parameters.
 * Set the boundary conditions using the files 'U.bc', 'V.bc', 'P.bc' inside the folder named BC.
 Check the example boundary condition files.
 Currently supports fixed value and zero gradient boundary condition
+* Don't forget to change the below mentioned parameters according to each specififc case.
+Specifically change the Reynolds number (Re) and Length scale (L)

 * Parameters to set in the code:
   1. mesh_file : Mesh file location